UKPLab/sentence-transformers/docs/cross_encoder/training_overview.md

-            num_negatives=50,  # How many negatives per question-answer pair batch_size=4096,  # Use a batch size of 4096 for the embedding model output_format="n-tuple",  # The output format is (query, positive, negative1, negative2, ...) for the evaluator disqualify_positives=False,  # Key: Include the positive answer in the list of negatives use_faiss=True,  # Using FAISS is recommended to keep memory usage low (pip install faiss-gpu or pip install faiss-cpu)
+            num_negatives=50,  # How many negatives per question-answer pair batch_size=4096,  # Use a batch size of 4096 for the embedding model output_format="n-tuple",  # The output format is (query, positive, negative1, negative2, ...) for the evaluator include_positives=True,  # Key: Include the positive answer in the list of negatives use_faiss=True,  # Using FAISS is recommended to keep memory usage low (pip install faiss-gpu or pip install faiss-cpu)
         )
         print(hard_eval_dataset)